soulfire24/hello-world/README.md

 From the beginning

 This is the beginning of my journey.
-Where it leads me I do not know, but I follow the path the it show before me.
+Where this leads me I do not know, but I will follow the path that is set before me.
-I will not be alone, there will be other along the way that help me.
+I will not be alone, there will be others along the way to help me.
 To those I say hello, thank you and fair well.